kaltura/developer-platform-docs/documentation/Inspiring-Examples/TikRok-FaceFilter-Social-Network.md

 `<a href="#" onclick="player.loadMedia({entryId: '<%= entry.id %>'})"><img src="<%= entry.thumbnailUrl %>"></a>`

-## Wrapping Up
+# Wrapping Up

-I hope this has inspired you to see how easy it can be to create a canvas based application using the Kaltura VPaaS API and its extensive documentation.
+I hope this tutorial has inspired you to see how easy it can be to create a canvas based application using the Kaltura VPaaS API and its extensive documentation.

 # How you can help (guidelines for contributors)